astronomer/docs/learn/airflow-snowpark.md

 To get the most out of this tutorial, make sure you have an understanding of:

 - The basics of Snowflake and Snowpark.
-See [Introduction to Snowflake](https://docs.snowflake.com/en/user-guide-intro.html) and [Snowflake API documentation](https://docs.snowflake.com/en/developer-guide/snowpark/index).
+See [Introduction to Snowflake](https://docs.snowflake.com/en/user-guide-intro.html) and the [Snowpark API documentation](https://docs.snowflake.com/en/developer-guide/snowpark/index).
 - Airflow decorators.
 [Introduction to the TaskFlow API and Airflow decorators](airflow-decorators.md).
 - Airflow connections.
 See [Managing your Connections in Apache Airflow](connections.md).
 - Setup/ teardown tasks in Airflow.
 See [Use setup and teardown tasks in Airflow](airflow-setup-teardown.md).